 Jason Segel (Nick Andopolis)

-Like Rogen, Jason Segel also joined Apatow's Undeclared in 2001, but caught his big break post Freaks and Geeks after landing a starring role as Marshall Eriksen in the CBS hit How I Met Your Mother in 2005.
+Like Rogen, Jason Segel also joined Apatow's Undeclared in 2001 but caught his big break post Freaks and Geeks after landing a starring role as Marshall Eriksen in the CBS hit How I Met Your Mother in 2005.
 He played that role until the comedic sitcom's 2014 finale.
 In 2008, he both wrote and starred in the comedic film Forgetting Sarah Marshall with Kristen Bell and Russell Brand.
-Later film credits include I Love You, Man, Knocked Up, Bad Teacher, The Five-Year Engagement, and This Is Forty.
+In 2011, he brought the Muppets back to the big screen in The Muppets.
+Other film credits include I Love You, Man, Knocked Up, Bad Teacher, The Five-Year Engagement, and This Is Forty.
 In addition to dating Cardellini for five years, Segel has also dated actresses Michelle Williams and Bojana Novakovic.

 Busy Philipps (Kim Kelly)

 Busy Philipps, who began playing the role of Dawson's Creek's Audrey before Freaks and Geeks in 1998, continued on the WB teen drama until 2003.
 She also starred as opposite Courteney Cox Laurie on the comedy Cougar Town from 2009 until 2015.
 She has also appeared in films including White Chicks and I Feel Pretty.
-Her popular Instagram posts have also led her to land deals to both release a book, This Will Only Hurt a Little, to be released in late 2018, as well as to star in an upcoming E! late night talk show, Busy Tonight.
+She's become a popular account on Instagram, released a book, This Will Only Hurt a Little, in October 2018, and starred on the E! late-night talk show, Busy Tonight.
 The godmother to best friend Michelle Williams' daughter Matilda (with the late Heath Ledger), she and husband, screenwriter Marc Silverstein, whom she married in 2007, have two girls of their own: Birdie and Cricket.

 Martin Starr (Bill Haverchuck)